 Here’s a little list to get you started.
 It includes bigger names, not small people like REBL.
 In general, to be TRULY sustainable, you buy nothing new!
 Well, those people are better than me.
 I do prefer to shop LOCAL and shop SMALL, but sometimes, you gotta do what you gotta do.
 So here is a start:

-WEBSITES FOR SUSTAINABLE OR VEGAN FASHION:
+WEBSITES FOR SUSTAINABLE OR VEGAN CLOTHING AND FASHION:

 Veg News – Head over to their Fashion/Beauty tab and see what’s new.
 Also, SUBSCRIBE!
 Great articles, facts, etc. in every issue.